vuejs/rfcs/active-rfcs/0000-script-setup.md

 ### Top level bindings are exposed to template

-Any top-level bindings (both variables and imports) declared inside `<script setup>` are directly exposed to the template render context:
+When using `<script setup>`, the template is compiled into a render function that is inlined inside the setup function scope.
+This means any top-level bindings (both variables and imports) declared inside `<script setup>` are directly usable in the template:

 ```html
 <script setup>